tmobile/magentaA11y/_checklist-web/carousel.md

 - Highlighted customer reviews
   - This can work to build trust because the contents are predictable and a motivated user seeking social proof may be willing to navigate the carousel.

-### Carousels can be a development challenge
+### Avoid auto-advance carousels

+- This is distracting for people with attention differences
-- Logical focus order and updates for the screen reader may be complex interactions for developers.
+- Live carousel updates are noisy for the screen reader

 ## Code examples